AP Top 25: Wisconsin into top 10; Cal makes big move to 15

 Clemson received 55 first-place votes from the media panel.
 Alabama had six and Georgia received one.

 Auburn moved up a spot to No. 7 after beating Texas A&M 28-20 and Wisconsin jumped five spots to No. 8 after defeating Michigan 35-14.
-Florida remained No. 9 and Notre Dame slipped three spots to No. 10 after losing 23-17 at Georgia.
+The Wolverines plummeted to No. 20.
+Florida remained No. 9 and Notre Dame slipped three spots to No. 10 after losing 23-17 at Georgia .

 POLL POINTS